Naples - Amalfi

 Can I travel by bicycle on the ferry from Naples to Amalfi?

 Yes, you can bring a bicycle on a ferry from Naples to Amalfi with NLG & Positano Jet.
-Most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry.
-View our Deal Finder for more information.
+In general, most ferry companies allow bicycles on board, but it is always best to check the operator’s bicycle policy to avoid any bad surprises at the departure port.

 Can I travel as a foot passenger from Naples to Amalfi?